Defining and Specifying Sustainable Recycling Processes to recover Plastic-based Multi-materials

 Pilot Separation Process and Monitoring Systems

-Using their reach into the relevant supply and value chains, partners such as Arkema, Bond Laminates, FARPLAS, and Amcor have secured numerous samples of both industrial scrap and post-consumer wastes and sent these back to a hub location at Fraunhofer IVV, the Fraunhofer Institute for Process Engineering and Packaging.
-Both laboratory characterization and experimentation on an existing CreaSolv® small-scale pilot plant is being used to parameterize the MultiCycle process, and to inform the design of a 25 kg/h scale, continuous pilot plant concept, including suitable monitoring systems for plastic waste composition tracking and process control being developed by IRIS Technology Group.
+Using their reach into the relevant supply and value chains, partners such as Arkema, Bond Laminates, FARPLAS, ISWA, and Amcor have secured numerous samples of both industrial scrap and post-consumer wastes and sent these back to a hub location at Fraunhofer IVV, the Fraunhofer Institute for Process Engineering and Packaging.
+Both laboratory characterization and experimentation on an existing CreaSolv® small-scale pilot plant have been used to parameterize the MultiCycle process, and to inform the design of a 25 kg/h scale, continuous pilot plant concept, including suitable monitoring systems for plastic waste composition tracking and process control developed by IRIS Technology Group.

 Pilot Reprocessing of Recovered Plastics and Fibres